Philadelphia Inquirer: HPV is causing an oral cancer epidemic in men by outwitting natural defenses

 You can read the whole article here

-April is Oral, Head & Neck Cancer Awareness Month
+April Is Oral Cancer Awareness Month

 Oral Cancer screening and prevention is something that we take very seriously at Henley & Kelly.
 That's why we perform an oral cancer screening (OCS) on every patient, at every visit.